JuliaData/DataFrames.jl/docs/src/man/joins.md

 A common operation is adding data from a reference table to some main table.
 It is possible to perform such an in-place update using the `leftjoin!` function.
-In this case left table is updated in place with matching rows from the right table.
+In this case the left table is updated in place with matching rows from the right table.

 ```jldoctest joins